rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.template.markdown

 $:END

 We don't handle `JOYDEVICEREMOVED` yet.
-We probably should, but unless we unplug the controller while running the game, we should be fine.
+We probably should, but unless we unplug the gamepad while running the game, we should be fine.

 This change passes all the tests.
 However, we are never simulating the `JOYDEVICEADDED` event, so the code is never executed.